YiranH/Viola_Jones_649/README.md

 ## Course project for ECEN 649

-1. Environment and Packages
+1. **Environment and Packages**

    The code is implemented in Python 3.6.1.

-   To run the code, you need to install 4 packages: numpy, pillow, matplotlib and pickle.
-Numpy is used for efficient numerical calculations, pillow is used for opening, manipulating, saving image files, and converting images to arrays, matplotlib is for drawing the top 1 feature as required in the project instruction, pickle is used for storing intermediate results.
+   To run the code, you need to install 4 packages: numpy, pillow, matplotlib, scikit-learn and pickle.

+   Numpy is used for efficient numerical calculations.

+   Pillow is used for opening and saving image files and converting images to arrays.

+   Matplotlib is for drawing the top 1 feature as required in the project instruction.

+   Pickle is used for storing intermediate results, which I used mainly for debugging.

-   There are also several modules used in this code: os, sys, which is used for interacting operating system to input and output data.
+   There are also several modules imported in this code: os and sys, which is used for interacting operating system to input and output data.

-2. How to run the code
+2. **How to run the code**

    In the same directory where the provided code and data are, you can run the code: